Skip to Main Content

-5 Restaurant Liabilities that Could Stem from Food Delivery Apps
+5 Restaurant Liabilities That Could Stem From Food Delivery Apps

+The third-party food delivery business is booming.
 According to Fortune, the percentage of food orders booked online has officially exceeded the number placed over the phone.
 People are commonly using disruptive apps like Grubhub, UberEats and Postmates to order in.
 This gives restaurant owners new options for expanding their reach and providing customers with greater convenience — without the need to invest in marketing and infrastructure.

 But convenience comes at a price, and many in the food service industry are concerned about restaurant liabilities and the potential legal ramifications of putting the delivery of their product in the hands of strangers.
 If you're thinking of partnering with a food delivery service, here are five liability considerations to be aware of, as well as tips for protecting your business.